The Adventurer (1917 film): Plot

 Inside, while the girl plays the piano, the suitor tries getting revenge but to no avail.
 The convict sloshes a whole lot of beer on him, and he retreats.
 However, when he does, he sees the convict's face on the newspaper, under the headline "Criminal Escapes: Convict Still at Large".

 He uses it as a way of getting revenge, and when the convict talks with the girl's father, who is the judge who sentenced him to prison, the convict is scared.
 But he acts calm, going under the alias "Commodore Slick".
 However, at the worst possible moment, the suitor barges in, shoves the convict out and tells the judge to come look at the newspaper.
 When the convict comes across the headline, he is scared.
 As a last resort, he takes out his pen and draws a beard, thinking it will make the judge think that the suitor is the convict.

 The judge falls for the trap.
 When the determined suitor stalks in with the judge, he grabs the paper and shows it to Brown.
 Of course, the judge thinks that this man has got it wrong, and shows it to the convict who looks at the paper, and looks back at the father.

 He talks to everybody inside, trying to blend in after that near brush with the judge.
 He talks to everybody, including the girl, and then decides to go to the kitchen with her.

 But in the kitchen, the cook is giving a meal to her policeman friend, so when the knock sounds, the policeman hurriedly goes towards the closet.
 The convict and the girl enter just as she is closing the door, so the convict is curious.
 He opens the closet, sees the policeman and, in an instant, closes the door and darts out of the room.

-A chase ensuses with the convict coming close to getting caught several times.
+A chase ensues with the convict coming close to getting caught several times.
 In the end, one police officer corners him and it looks like the convict will finally be apprehended, however the convict outwits him.
 He introduces the policeman and the girl, and when the policeman is taking his police hat off, the convict breaks away from his grasp and runs away, the police chasing him.